-Stroking, touching, and cuddling is an act many animals enjoy.
-I know that dogs like being stroked and chose to write this article to explain why animals like to be touched.
+Stroking, touching, and cuddling is an acts many animals enjoy.
+I know dogs like being caressed, so I chose to write this article to explain why animals like touching.

 Being stroked activates neurons in the hair follicles that send a pleasurable feeling to the brain.
-Cats like to be stroked as this leaves their scent, marking their territory, whereas some animals like being stroked as they cannot reach these areas themselves.
+Cats like to be petted as this leaves their scent, marking their territory, whereas some animals like being caressed as they cannot reach these areas themselves.

-I wanted to find out more about why animals like being stroked and why it is good for them.
+I wanted to learn more about why animals like being stroked and how it benefits them.
 I found out some fascinating information.

 Why Do Animals Like To Be Stroked?